 Follow your doctor's instructions about taking seizure medication if you are pregnant.
-Do not start or stop taking this medicine without your doctor's advice, and tell your doctor right away if you become pregnant.
+Do not start or stop taking Gabitril without your doctor's advice, and tell your doctor right away if you become pregnant.
 Gabitril may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
 The benefit of preventing seizures may outweigh any risks to the baby.

 Tiagabine can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.